 - How will you delete the data if you were asked to?
 How will you check if all data was deleted?

-- How people should give their consent to you about using their data?
+- How should people give their consent to you about using their data?

 6. Inform your employees

 You need to inform your employees about the GDPR law basics and that your company is on the way to becoming compliant.
 There are two major reasons for that.
 First, your employees are the key part of your organization involved in all aspects of data processing, which makes them data objects.
-Second, they provide you with their personal data, which makes the data subjects who must be aware of their rights.
+Second, they provide you with their personal data, which makes the data subjects aware of their rights.

 Ensuring that all of your team members are aware of the GDPR law and the ways your company is meeting its requirements will decrease the chances that your business will be liable because of your employee’s mistakes.